Normanton, Queensland: History

 The town sits in the traditional lands of the Gkuthaarn (Kareldi) and Kukatj people.

 The town takes its name from the Norman River, which was named in honour of William Henry Norman of the Victorian Naval Forces, who commanded the sloop HMCS Victoria in the search for the explorers Burke and Wills and also conducted hydrographic surveys of the Gulf of Carpentaria and the Torres Strait to identify reefs and other marine hazards.

 An expedition to explore the Norman River and Bynoe River leading to the identification of a new town site on the Norman River in May 1867.
 The new town of Norman was surveyed by George Phillips in December 1867 and was officially gazetted on 8 August 1868.
 It was seen as an alternative to Burketown which had issues with fever and flooding.
 On 11 October 1868 the first land sale of 167 town lots of 1/4 and 1/2 acre was held at the Norman Police Office.

 Norman River Post Office opened on 13 June 1868 and was renamed Normanton by 1872.

 Normanton State School opened in September 1882.
 In January 1976 a secondary department was added to the school.
 The school celebrated its centenary in 1982.

 The Burns Philp store, a general mercantile store and agency office, was opened in 1884.
 It is the oldest intact Burns Philp store in Queensland.

+Normanton grew slowly until the discovery of gold at Croydon in 1885 provided a major boost, attracting people from a variety of cultures, including Chinese people drawn to the gold fields.
+Like other towns in the Gulf country Chinese men often supplied local vegetables from their market gardens.
+Some married locally to either white or indigenous women and many families were the result.
+Although Normanton appears to have had some "Chinese gardens" very early in its history with reference in 1873 to the "Chinese gardens, their houses, and live stock, have been swept away."
+According to historian Sandi Robb there were 6 families of mixed heritage in Normanton.